 Light therapy is a non-invasive treatment that involves exposure to artificial light to help alleviate symptoms of anxiety, depression, and other mental health conditions.
 This therapy works by using a light box, which emits a bright light that mimics natural outdoor light.
 It’s believed that exposure to this light can regulate the body’s circadian rhythm, which can help to improve mood, reduce anxiety, and increase energy levels.

-9 Things You Need To Know Before Starting Light Therapy
+Things You Need To Know Before Using a SAD Light

 With any type of therapy, it’s highly recommended to know as much information as possible prior to starting.
-As such, we’ve created a list of, what we believe to be the things you should know before starting light therapy.
+As such, we’ve created a list of things to know before using a SAD light to treat seasonal depression and anxiety.

 2. You Sit In Front of the SAD Lamp for 15-30 Minutes a Day

-Your doctor can prescribe you a specific amount of time to sit in front of your light box but typically, 15-30 minutes a day is enough.
-Some health benefits even cover this purchase!
+Your doctor can prescribe you a specific amount of time to sit in front of your SAD lamp but typically, 15-30 minutes a day is enough.
+Some health benefit packages even cover this purchase!

 By receiving light through your eyes, your serotonin and dopamine hormones kick in.
 This helps reset your circadian rhythm (what keeps you awake during the day and asleep at night) to eliminate fatigue.

-Fatigue isn’t the only thing light therapy treats.
+Seasonal depression isn’t the only thing that a SAD light can help treat.
 A deficiency or lack of serotonin and dopamine hormones are often linked to causing anxiety and depression to spike.
 So, a light box can also decrease anxiety and depression by boosting production of these hormones.